mumoshu/gosh/README.md

     Run("go", "test", "./...")
 })
 ```

+`Dep` is a function provided by `gosh` to let it run the said command before running the exported function itself.

+So, in the above example, running `all` triggers runs of `build` and `test` beforehand.

 Instead of `make all`, `make build`, and `make test` you used to run, you can now run respective `go run` commands: